lizzymyers/Tool-use-by-New-World-Halichoeres/README.md

-The following code has been used to create the figures and tables in the paper "Tool use by New World Halichoeres" by Tariel-Adam et al. 2025.
+The following code has been used to create the figures and tables in the paper "Tool use by New World Halichoeres wrasses" by Tariel-Adam et al. 2025.
 There are two R scripts "Create-table.R" and "Create-map.R".

 # Create-table.R